 For the present study, we recruited a well-powered sample of singers and instrumentalists, which were comparable with regard to personality, socio-economic background, and objective music perception performance.
 They only differed in two aspects of self-rated musicality: unsurprisingly, singers scored higher on self-rated singing abilities, and instrumentalists scored higher on self-rated formal education.
 The latter may be because mastering an instrument to the point where one can play in an ensemble arguably takes more formal training than being able to sing in a choir.

 In line with our prediction, the vocal emotion recognition performance of singers and instrumentalists did not differ in any condition, as supported by Bayesian analysis with moderate evidence.
 This finding does not simply represent a general absence of effects.
 In fact, we replicated the strong and consistent effect of vocal parameters (manipulated via voice morphing) on emotion recognition, with F0 contour being relatively more informative than timbre, across all emotions, while performance was still best in the Full condition.
 The fact that this pattern was found to be highly comparable for singers and instrumentalists suggests that they use the same acoustic cues to perceive vocal emotions and do so with comparable efficiency.
 Note that the effects of the F0 and timbre manipulation on emotion recognition also provided a complete replication of the pattern observed in professional musicians and non-musicians in our previous study 14.
-For an even more detailed reflection on the roles of F0 and timbre for emotion recognition, both on a behavioral and neural level (irrespective of musicality), please also refer to 58 58.
+For an even more detailed reflection on the roles of F0 and timbre for emotion recognition, both on a behavioral and neural level (irrespective of musicality), please also refer to Nussbaum et al. 2022 58 58.

 Although this is precisely what we predicted, we want to address two observations from the literature which may seem incompatible with our findings: First, our findings diverge from 31 31, who found that singing lessons may interfere with vocal emotional processing.
 However, this study had several methodological limitations including a very small sample size and large drop-out rates.
 With the present, substantially powered design, we do not see any evidence for a disruptive effect of active singing.
 This aligns with the broader literature on protective effects of singing on cognitive and socio-emotional functioning 59, 60.
 Second, several studies found correlations between singing abilities and emotion recognition 15, 14, 30.
 However, all these studies included both singers and instrumentalists.
 In fact, it is quite common that instrumentalists have good singing abilities as well, although it is not their preferred form of musical expression.
 Thus, while we do not argue against a relationship between singing abilities and emotion recognition per se, we lack evidence that emotion recognition is more pronounced in specific groups of musicians, or that this is causally linked to certain musical activities.
 Instead, this correlation seems to be mediated via natural auditory sensitivity.
 Note that we failed to find the predicted correlation between self-rated singing abilities and emotion recognition in the present study.
 This may be attributed to potentially decreased variance in our group of amateurs with regard to self-rated musicality (Gold-MSI).
 In fact, we did not find any correlations with the Gold-MSI subscales in amateurs, which is in contrast to the pattern we had observed in the sample comprised of professionals and non-musicians 14.